BrunoVDK/constraint-programming/src/DooremanVandekerkhoveREADME.txt

 ## Hashiwokakero

+ECLiPSe solver in /src/hashiwokakero/eclipse/solver.pl.
+CHR solver in /src/hashiwokakero/chr/solver.pl.

 ## Scheduling Meetings

-All the code lies in /src/scheduiing/scheduling.pl.
+All the code lies in /src/scheduling/scheduling.pl.
 The first procedure is the entry point.
 The next procedures generate constraints (including implied constraints).
 The last procedure automates benchmarking.